Quilt repair isn’t something I normally do.

 As you can see in this pic, a few of the quilt squares had ripped after the fabric had become worn over time.
 This quilt is several decades old.
 The batting and backing and everything else all seemed to be in good condition.

 It’s a really lovely quilt that holds some beautiful memories.
 The owner cut out all the squares and had her sister piece and hand quilt it together.
 She told me that the fabric was left over pieces from various projects.
-“This striped fabric was from a dress I made.
+“This striped fabric was from a prom dress I made.
 The green from some seat covers I refinished in one of the first places I lived in on my own.”
 I could tell it was pretty special to her.

 To repair the ripped squares I went through my stash and found fabric that was as close as possible.
 I cut each piece to size leaving a 1/4 inch seam allowance on all four sides and pressed those in and did a turned edge appliqué finish (hand stitched).